Learn About the Different Types of Job Titles

 How Employees and Job Seekers Use Job Titles

 It is also important to use appropriate job titles on your resume.
 This gives the person reviewing your application a quick overview of your previous employment, so be as specific as possible.
-Do be sure what you list on your resume matches your LinkedIn profile, and lines up with what your previous employers will say about the jobs you have held.
+Do be sure what you list on your resume matches your LinkedIn profile, and lines up with what your previous employers will say, when your references are checked.

-For employees, lists of job titles will enable you to discover what other types of jobs you could be doing.
-They also show you positions you can aspire to as you move up the career ladder.
+For employees, lists of job titles will enable you to discover what other types of jobs you could be doing both at your organization and at other employers.
+They show you positions you can aspire to as you move up the career ladder, as well as jobs you can qualify for if you’re seeking a career change.

 Use the job title lists below to help you get a sense of what positions are available in career fields that interest you.
 Look at job titles for occupations of interest to see what types of jobs might be a good fit for your background.